 BOW LEGGED ADJUSTMENT

-Morgan is cut quite straight in the leg so if your knees bow out, you’ll notice drag lines radiating out from the side seam around your knee and calf.
+Most jeans are cut straight in the leg so if your knees bow out, you'll notice drag lines radiating out from the side seam around your knee and calf.
 This is the exact opposite adjustment we made for the knock-kneed; you need more length on the side seam and less on the inseam.
 To achieve this, slash to a center point in the center of the thigh on either side and rotate the entire upper pant so that you are adding to the length of the side seam while reducing the length of the inseam.